 A vessel laydown yard is planned at the location just east of the truck and trailer parking lot.
-This 9.7-acre facility is planned to accommodate 17 stalls sized 30-ft by 80-ft, 42 stalls sized 25-ft by 60-ft, and 70 stalls sized 15-ft x 50-ft.
+This 9.7-acre facility is planned to accommodate 17 stalls sized 30-ft by 80-ft, 42 stalls sized 25-ft by 60-ft, and 70 stalls sized 15' x 50'.
 This area is planned to be reserved primarily for storage; however, some minor maintenance may be accommodated.
 The laydown yard will be constructed with a gravel core and a leveling course at the surface to accommodate grading and maintenance.
-The facility will have perimeter fencing and access gates, as well as parking for 60 passenger vehicles.
+The facility will have perimeter fencing and access gates, as well as parking for (60) passenger vehicles.

-This represents a long-term improvement once the facilities at Sea Otter Park no longer meet needs/demands or there is the need for storing larger and/or additional vessels to meet regional needs.
+This represents a long-term improvement once the facilities at Sea Otter Park no longer meet needs/demands or there is the need for storing larger or more vessels to meet regional needs.